-Most of the rules and regulations governing the Dutch equity markets and exchanges originate from EU legislation (for example, the Prospectus Directive and the Prospectus Regulation).
+Most of the rules and regulations governing the Dutch equity markets and exchanges originate from EU legislation (for example, the Prospectus Directive, the Prospectus Regulation and the MAR).
 Such EU legislation has been implemented into Dutch law or, in the case of regulations, is directly applicable in the Netherlands.